jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 - [Send](https://github.com/timvisee/send-instances/#instances) - Share encrypted files with ease.
 - [Gmailnator](https://www.emailnator.com/) - Temporary Disposable Gmail.
 (Use Adblock)
 - [Redirect Detective](https://redirectdetective.com/) - URL redirection checker, see the complete path a redirected URL goes through.
 - [Have i been pwned](https://haveibeenpwned.com/) - Check if your email or phone is in a data breach.
-Only knows publicly discovered breaches.
+Only publicly discovered breaches.
 - [IsThereAnyDeal](https://isthereanydeal.com/?currency=USD) - A useful little web tool that tracks PC game prices across a variety of sources, including Steam.
 - [VirusTotal](https://www.virustotal.com/gui/home/upload) - Free service that analyzes files and URLs for viruses.
 It's not advisable to upload sensitive/personal files.